Skip to content

 MacBook-Air-Piotr:tutorials_electronics_pull_resistors fulmanp$

-Sometimes, when we run it over and over again in short time interval results are the same but make a brake and run it after one hour or another day - results should be different.
+Sometimes, when you run it over and over again in short time interval results are the same but make a brake and run it after one hour or another day - results should be different.

 Same with our digital pin - it stays uninitialized.
 The question is: How to initialize pins?